GhoulKingR/AdventOfCode/java/README.md

 # Day 1 - 8
 At first I wanted to write the entire of AoC in Java, but I changed my mind (mainly because coding in Java is somewhat boring).
 Plus, my setup is built to work better with systems languages because I code a lot of Rust, C, and C++.
+(I use neovim btw :))

 ## How to Run
 Follow these steps to run any of the days in this folder: